seednull/opal/docs/design_decisions.md

 VkCommandPool is always created with VK_COMMAND_POOL_CREATE_RESET_COMMAND_BUFFER_BIT so that command buffer can be reset and resubmitted.

 opalBeginCommandBuffer will call vkBeginCommandBuffer with VK_COMMAND_BUFFER_USAGE_ONE_TIME_SUBMIT_BIT so command buffer must be either reset or recreated after submit.
 This is done intentionally to match other API designs.

+## No support for shader records and parameters both on Vulkan KHR Ray Tracing and DXR

+Intentionally disabled due to different ways to put data in them (LocalRootSignature with 8 byte offset on DXR, Uniform buffer rules for Vulkan).